icyphox/site/pages/about.md

 I'm Anirudh Oppiliappan.
 I'm building [Kapy Cluster](https://kapycluster.com), a serverless Kubernetes platform.
-Before that, I worked at UpCloud on the Managed Kubernetes team for two years.
+From 2023-2025, I worked at UpCloud on the Managed Kubernetes team.
 I currently live in Helsinki, Finland.

 Below are a few things that excite me, and can serve as conversation starters for you: